java web services security

 Common Security Threats in Web Services

-You need to be aware of common security threats in web services, such as SQL injection, Cross-Site Scripting (XSS), XML External Entity (XXE) attacks, Denial of Service (DoS) attacks, and Man-in-the-Middle attacks.
+Being aware of prevalent security threats is crucial for any organization operating web services.
+Common threats include SQL injection, Cross-Site Scripting (XSS), XML External Entity (XXE) attacks, Denial of Service (DoS) attacks, and Man-in-the-Middle attacks.
+Each of these vulnerabilities poses unique risks that can lead to significant data loss or unauthorized access.

 Mitigating Risks with Java Security Features